 Each work team will (typically) have one adult leader.
 You will not have one specific team role, rather you will oversee all the roles and make sure your team is running smoothly.
-For example, if the Prayer/Share time after lunch is lacking participation from the youth, encourage members of your group to start with a small piece of experience and eventually make your way into deeper responses.
+For example, if the Prayer/Share time during lunch is lacking participation from the youth, encourage members of your group to start with a small piece of experience to get the conversation going and eventually make your way into deeper responses.
 Take time out to get to know each of your team members.
-Yes you will be working side-by-side with the young people, but don’t get so wrapped up with repair work that you forget about the needs of your team members; be a relationship builder.
+Yes, you will be working side-by-side with the young people, but don’t get so wrapped up with repair work that you forget about the needs of your team members; be a relationship builder.
 Your function is to work alongside the teens and provide support and encouragement to them.

 There may be times when you will need to intervene and assume a leadership role, like in an emergency situation or if someone’s safety is at risk.
 You certainly need to use your developed resources of maturity, common sense and experience to assist your work group in the event of an emergency.
 We also ask you to step in when you see any unacceptable behavior such as: use of profanity, put-downs, uncooperative attitude, misuse of materials or situations in which someone may get hurt.
 The use of power tools is limited at CHWC so it’s important you oversee the use of any electrical equipment.
 Additionally, since we do not always know which houses have been painted with lead based paint (which can be hazardous), CHWC’s rule of thumb is for campers to always wear a mask and goggles when scraping.
 Your job will be to make sure the teens follow these safety precautions.
 Safety is always our #1 concern and top priority.

 Occasionally, you will have a team member who will work as little as possible.
-He/she is not participating and would rather sit back and let everyone else work.
+He/she might not participate and would rather sit back and let everyone else work.
 You may even wonder, “Why did this person come to a Workcamp?”
 Here are some ways to deal with slackers:

-- Ask during the devotion time “how do you think we are working together as a team?
+- Ask during the prayer/share lunch discussion time “how do you think we are working together as a team?
 Do you think everyone is doing their fair share of work?”
 Try to have other team members answer this question instead of you.

 - If a person has someone else on the team who has become a friend and together they are slacking/goofing off, try to split them up.
-Ask them to do separate jobs.
+Kindly ask them to do separate jobs.

 - Compliment and encourage him/her to keep working hard.
 Try asking, “I’ve noticed you look tired (or are not working as hard as you did yesterday) are you feeling okay?
 Can I help in any way?”

-- Talk to their group leader back at the base camp about your concerns.
+- Talk to their group/parish leader back at the base camp about your concerns.
 Maybe ask the leader to talk to this person about your concerns.